UBC-MDS/seating_pref/doc/proposal.md

 **Step 2**:  Statistical modelling in R

-We will perform linear regression on the survey results, using _seating preference_ as the response, and using _self-reported competitiveness_ with other confounds variables as the co-variates.
+We will attempt to fit a generalized linear model to the survey results, using _seating preference_ as the response, and using _self-reported competitiveness_ with other confounds variables as the co-variates.
 We will decide the appropriateness of including interaction terms by comparing different regression models.
 We will use t-test to determine whether the regression coefficient for _competitiveness_ is significantly different from zero, thereby evaluating its effects on _seating preference_.

 **Step 3**: Limitations